For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 The Right Type of Bike

 Bikes are designed for specific terrain.
-Mountain bikes are obviously best for rugged terrain, while road bikes are best for daily commutes.
+Mountain bikes are obviously best for rugged terrain, while road bikes or hybrid bikes are best for daily commutes.

 If you can find a cruiser or a comfort bike, that would be ideal for the traveling you will have to do as a college student.
 You can take that type of bike out on the road easily and they are at their best when operated at a moderate speed.